voxel51/fiftyone/docs/source/teams/installation.rst

 .. note::

-   The Teams Python package is named ``fiftyone`` and has the same module structure, so any existing scripts you built using open source will continue to run after you upgrade!
+   The Teams Python package is named `fiftyone` and has the same module structure as :doc:`fiftyone <../api/fiftyone>`, so any existing scripts you built using open source will continue to run after you upgrade!

 **Next Steps**

-After installing the Teams SDK in your virtual environment, you just need to configure two things:
+After installing the Teams Python SDK in your virtual environment, you'll need to configure two things:

-*   The :ref:`connection to <configuring-mongodb-connection>` your team's centralized database
+*   The :ref:`connection <configuring-mongodb-connection>` to your team's centralized database

 *   The :ref:`cloud credentials <teams-cloud-credentials>` to access your cloud-backed media

+That's it!
+Any operations you perform will be stored on thecentralized database and will be available to all users with access to the same datasets in the Teams App or their Python workflows.

 .. note::

    Ask your FiftyOne Teams admin for the necessary MongoDB connection URI and relevant cloud credentials.

-That's it!
-Any operations you perform will be stored on thecentralized database and will be available to all users with access to the same datasets in the Teams App or their Python workflows.

 .. _teams-cloud-credentials: